 Parenting & Decision Making

-Parent Education is a faith based 4-week program facilitated by Links of Hope designed to give inmates whom are parents the tools they need to raise their children effectively upon release.
+Parent Education is a faith based 12 hour program facilitated by Links of Hope designed to give inmates whom are parents the tools they need to raise their children effectively upon release.
 Our classes facilitate family relations by teaching inmates how to be supportive and actively involved within a family structure.
 Communication skills, negotiation, effective listening and decision-making are main objectives.
 The program goal is to improve the inmate’s reaction in conflict situations, to help them learn how to make better choices, and to realize the outcomes of decisions they have already made and the effects these decisions have made on their families.
-A certificate is provided after 4-weeks of attendance.
+A certificate is provided after 12 hours of attendance.

 Inmate Re-Enter Our Community (R.O.C.)
 Programs

 This program is focused on preparing the inmate population for their integration back into the community.
+Interns from the University of Central Florida and Florida Institute of Technology assist in the instruction of these reentry programs.

 Upon completion of each level a certificate will be issued: